Dhu'l-Hijja

-Dhu al-Hijjah (also Dhu al-Hijja ذُو ٱلْحِجَّة /ar/) is the twelfth and final month in the Islamic calendar.
+Dhu'l-Hijja (Note: Also spelled Dhul-Hijja, Dhu al-Hijjah and many other variants.
+Historically also spelled Zilhijjeh via Ottoman Turkish ذی الحجه (modern Turkish: zilhicce).) (ذُو ٱلْحِجَّة /ar/) is the twelfth and final month in the Islamic calendar.
 Being one of the four sacred months during which war is forbidden, it is the month in which the Ḥajj (حج) takes place as well as Eid al-Adha (عيد الأضحى).

-The Arabic name of the month, Dhu al-Hijjah, means "Possessor of the Pilgrimage" or "The Month of the Pilgrimage".
+The Arabic name of the month, Dhu'l-Hijja, means "Possessor of the Pilgrimage" or "The Month of the Pilgrimage".
 During this month, Muslim pilgrims from all around the world congregate at Mecca to visit the Kaaba.
 The Hajj rites begin on the eighth day and continue for four or five days.
 The Day of Arafah takes place on the ninth of the month.
 Eid al-Adha, the "Festival of the Sacrifice", begins on the tenth day and ends on the thirteenth day.

-The name of this month is also spelled Dhul-Hijja.
-In modern Turkish, the name is Zilhicce.

 Timing

 The Islamic calendar is a lunar calendar, and months begin when new moon is sighted.
-Since the Islamic lunar calendar year is 11 to 12 days shorter than the solar year, Dhu al-Hijjah migrates throughout the seasons.
-The estimated start and end dates for Dhu al-Hijja, based on the Umm al-Qura calendar of Saudi Arabia, are:
+Since the Islamic lunar calendar year is 11 to 12 days shorter than the solar year, Dhu'l-Hijja migrates throughout the seasons.
+The estimated start and end dates for Dhu'l-Hijja, based on the Umm al-Qura calendar of Saudi Arabia, are: